The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-advanced/is-ai-unit-of-species.md

 # Is AI Unit Of Species

+## Description
+Checks if the AI belongs to the AI Species, such as Grunt

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}